EU locked in intensifying tug-of-war with Hungary over money | Politics

 EU locked in intensifying tug-of-war with Hungary over money

-The EU has blocked the funds over worries around corruption and poor judicial independence in Hungary, which in turn vetoed the EU loan to Kyiv and a proposal for a global corporate tax.
-In an intensifying tug-of-war, a senior EU diplomat worried that the planned approval later on Friday of new sanctions against Russia for waging war on Ukraine might also be highjacked by Budapest.
+The EU's executive reiterated that recent changes to improve anti-corruption safeguards in Hungary did not resolve concerns about the state of democracy in the country, or warrant handing over up to 13.3 billion euros ($14 bln) worth of funds.
+However, the European Commission left open the possibility that the bloc's other 26 member states might reward Budapest for its latest moves to address long-standing concerns when they make a final decision.

 The European Union was haggling with Hungary on Friday over releasing billions of euros in aid in exchange for Budapest revoking its veto on extending a joint loan to Ukraine and acceding to a minimum global tax.
-The EU's executive was due to come up with a new assessment on Friday of the state of democracy in Hungary to help the bloc's 26 other member states decide on whether to grant Budapest up to 13.3 billion euros ($14 bln) worth of funds.
+The EU's executive reiterated that recent changes to improve anti-corruption safeguards in Hungary did not resolve concerns about the state of democracy in the country, or warrant handing over up to 13.3 billion euros ($14 bln) worth of funds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)